 A helmet that offers a little side protection is a great idea if buying new.
 But if you are a climber with a classic helmet that only focuses on protecting the top of your head, it will work as well.
 However, when considering glacier travel and thrilling ski descents, a little more protection can’t hurt!

 8. Snow Anchors

-Experts recommend carrying 1-2 dedicated snow anchors per person.
+Experts recommend carrying one to two dedicated snow anchors per person.
 The MSR Picket has long been a trusted snow anchor of mountaineers around the world.
-This year, it’s been updated with an affixed cable to increase efficiency of an anchor setup, and was developed with feedback from the AMGA (American Mountain Guides Association).
+It has an affixed cable to increase efficiency of an anchor setup, and was developed with feedback from the AMGA (American Mountain Guides Association).
 Like your ice axe and other safety and rescue equipment, properly applying your snow anchor takes professional training.
 Before heading out, ensure you have the skills to use your equipment in real conditions and terrain.

 3 Tips to Get you Started

-This is the book for mountaineers, experts and beginners alike.
-Freedom of the Hills is written for climbers by climbers.
-It’s critical for learning all things mountaineering: knots, gear, route-finding, rope skills and so much more.
+This is the book for mountaineers, experts and beginners alike: Freedom of the Hills is written for climbers, by climbers.
+It’s critical for learning all things mountaineering including knots, gear, route-finding, rope skills and so much more.
 If you want to get into mountaineering, this should be one of your first purchases.
 Many introductory and expert classes utilize this resource as the course textbook.

 2. Take a Course